Cat trying to catch leaf

 Cat behaviour consultations

-Help is at hand for you and your cats
+Help and support for you and your cats

-Resolving cat behaviour problems is my passion, vocation and obsession, so if you’d like to work with a caring and supportive behaviourist, please read on.
-Clients often come to me in despair about their cats peeing all over the house, constantly fighting or not accepting a feline newcomer, but with some professional guidance and support, things can start to change and seem much less daunting.
+Resolving cat behaviour problems is my passion and vocation, so if you’d like to work with a caring and supportive behaviourist, please read on.
+Clients often come to me in despair about their cats peeing all over the house or constantly fighting but with some professional guidance, things can start to change and become more positive.
+I can give you a deeper understanding of your cat’s behaviour, ways to improve your relationship and make life easier again.
 Some of the issues I can help with include:

-• Aggressive behaviour towards other cats or humans in the household.
+• Aggressive behaviour towards other cats or humans.

-• House soiling - weeing, pooing or spraying urine around the home.
+• House soiling such as weeing, pooing or spraying urine around the home.

 • Anxious, fearful, destructive or disruptive behaviour.

-I use kind, force-free methods and my fees can be claimed back through your pet insurance if you have the right cover.
-My consultations are available in-person within 15 miles of Swadlincote, Derbyshire and remotely in the UK.
-Please see below for details about my consultation process.
+I use kind, force-free methods and my fees can be claimed back through most pet insurers.
+My cat behaviour consultations are available in-person within 15 miles of Swadlincote, Derbyshire and remotely in the UK.
+Please see below to find out more about my consultation process.

 Consultation process